zhengyi29/test_git/README.md

 # test_git
-a throwaway report for test
+A throwaway experimental repo for a Git Tutorial

 Let's learn git basics together!